apache/trafficcontrol/docs/source/overview/delivery_services.rst

 3
 	Use the `slice <https://github.com/apache/trafficserver/tree/master/plugins/experimental/slice>`_ plugin to slice range based requests into deterministic chunks.
 (Aliased as "3 - Use slice plugin" in Traffic Portal forms)

 	.. note:: The ``-–consider-ims`` parameter will automatically be added to the remap line by :term:`t3c` for self healing.
 If any other range request parameters are being used you must also include ``--consider-ims`` to enable self healing.
+Automatic self healing can be disabled by adding a remap.config parameter with a value of ``no_self_healing``

 		.. versionadded:: ATCv4.1